MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/private-link-and-dns-integration-at-scale.md

 - On-premises DNS servers have conditional forwarders configured for each private endpoint [public DNS zone forwarder][link-3] pointing to the DNS forwarders (10.100.2.4 and 10.100.2.5) hosted in the HUB VNet.
 - All Azure VNets have the DNS forwarders (10.100.2.4 and 10.100.2.5) configured as the primary and secondary DNS servers.

-There are two conditions that must be true to allow application teams the freedom to create any Azure PaaS resources they want in their subscription:
+There are two conditions that must be true to allow application teams the freedom to create any required Azure PaaS resources in their subscription:

 - Central networking and/or central platform team must ensure that application teams can only deploy and access Azure PaaS services via private endpoints.
 - Central networking and/or central platform teams must ensure that whenever private endpoints are created, the corresponding records are automatically created in centralized Azure Private DNS Zone that matches the service created.